 The Avalon Marshes Centre sits at the heart of Somerset’s Avalon Marshes.
-Owned and managed by Natural England the centre has visitor information, café, craft shop, replica historic buildings, classroom, meeting room, car park and toilets.
-It is also an important focus for educational and other events and is the central hub for the management of the Avalon Marshes nature reserves providing a base for the RSPB, Somerset Wildlife Trust, the Hawk & Owl Trust and Natural England.
+Owned and managed by Natural England the Centre has visitor information, café, craft shop, replica historic buildings, classroom, meeting room, car park and accessible toilets.
+It is an important focus for educational and other events and the central hub for the management of the Avalon Marshes nature reserves, providing a base for the RSPB, Somerset Wildlife Trust, the Hawk & Owl Trust and Natural England.
 The replica buildings are in the care of the South West Heritage Trust.
-The centre itself is awaiting redevelopment but is functional and provides a good base from which to Explore the area and has undergone significant improvements in recent years with more to come.
+The Centre provides a good starting point to Explore the area and has undergone significant improvements in recent years with more to come.

-A short walk up the road is Shapwick Heath National Nature Reserve (NNR); close by are Ham Wall NNR, Shapwick Moor, Catcott Complex and Westhay Moor NNR.
+A short walk (c400m) along the road is Shapwick Heath National Nature Reserve (NNR); about 2 miles away are Ham Wall NNR, Shapwick Moor, Catcott Complex and Westhay Moor NNR.
 All are within easy cycling distance and have car parking.
 To find out more go to our Nature Reserve pages.

-The Avalon Marshes Centre is linked to Glastonbury by an almost entirely traffic free cycle track which passes through Shapwick Heath and Ham Wall NNRs.
-This route links into National Cycle Route 3.
+The Avalon Marshes Centre is linked to Glastonbury by the Bittern Trail.
+This almost entirely traffic-free cycle route through Shapwick Heath and Ham Wall NNRs links into National Cycle Route 3.

-In addition, the site also boasts the Bulleid and Gray hut, which formed the base for the archaeological excavations at the Lake Villages.
+In addition, the site also hosts the Bulleid and Gray hut, which formed the base for the archaeological excavations at the Lake Villages.
 These were undertaken by archaeologists Bulleid and Gray, in the late 19th and early 20th Centuries.
-The hut was part of the Peat Moors Centre, which closed a few years ago, but is to be relocated next to the two new replica buildings.
+The hut display was part of the Peat Moors Centre, which closed in 2009, but is has been relocated next to the two replica buildings.

 The attractive gallery and craft shop is operated by Somerset Crafts, a group of local artists and craftsmen.
 Open seven days a week sells a wide range of original hand-crafted items, many drawing their inspiration from the wildlife and landscape of the Avalon Marshes.